MartinsZieds/totaljs-mysql-login-example/README.md

 ```bash
 npm install
 ```
-use the sql file file from the project to populate your mysql DB. (`myexample.sql`)
+use the sql file from the project to populate your mysql DB. (`myexample.sql`)

 ## Running the project